hkirk/swtafp-slides/slides/01/01-intro.md

 ### Modules

-- Modules are used to group code, like types, functions and values
+- Modules are used to group code,
+  - types, functions, and values
-  - Keeps related code together
+  - keeps related code together
-  - If no module is declared a module with the same name as the file exists
+  - if no module is declared a module with the same name as the file exists
-  - Two types:
+  - two types:
-    - Top level
+    - top level
-    - Local level (Can be nested)
+    - local level (can be nested)

 ----